dart-backend/belatuk-common-utilities/packages/pub_sub/README.md

 The ID's of all *untrusted* clients who will connect to the server must be known at start-up time.
 You may not register new clients after the server has started.
 This is mostly a security consideration;
-if it is impossible to register new clients, then malicious users cannot grant themselves additional privileges within the system.
+mainly to make it impossible to register new clients, thus preventing malicious users from granting themselves additional privileges within the system.

 ```dart
 import 'package:belatuk_pub_sub/belatuk_pub_sub.dart' as pub_sub;